Siri App in iOS 27 Explained: Everything You Need to Know

 Image Credit: Beebom Gadgets

-New reports say that Google was not Apple's first choice, but it was a necessity.
+Either way, there is no Google or Gemini branding anywhere in the Siri app.
+Just to add some context, Google was not Apple's first choice, but it was a necessity.
 Apple had initially considered building Siri around Anthropic's Claude AI chatbot, but due to some capabilities and commercial reasons, Apple chose Gemini.

 The Road to the Siri app